 Community History Workshop Series: Preserving Our Past

-Presented in conjuction with The Center for Texas Studies at TCU, these workshops are aimed at increasing the historical awareness of the community.
+Presented in conjunction with The Center for Texas Studies at TCU, these workshops are aimed at increasing the historical awareness of the community.
 The series is designed to make the public aware of the important, yet often overlooked historical resources around them, and how to preserve them for posterity.
 The goal of the workshops is to prove that “every person is a historian,” and that they can, by their deeds and actions, preserve a small part of the cultural and historical fabric of this region.

 - 10:30 a.m. - Noon, Central Library, Tandy Lecture Hall